 Want to start a capsule wardrobe or have a more minimal wardrobe but don’t want to have to wear the same things all the time?
-Try Le Tote clothing rental to supplement your smaller wardrobe.
-This post has been sponsored by Le Tote but all views and opinions are my own.
+Try clothing rental service to supplement your wardrobe.

 Something that has become very popular lately is having a more minimal wardrobe or what’s called a capsule wardrobe.
 Add in Marie Kondo and it seems like everyone is getting rid of half their clothes.